ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 From a user’s perspective one of the most important actions which this component should be able to achieve is to zoom in and out on the datapoints.
 This functionality should occur when the mouse pointer hovers the `nimble-wafer-map` component and a mouse wheel action is performed.
 While zooming in on the component, the user should also be able to pan (drag) the wafer map by holding the left mouse button and moving the cursor on the XY axis.

+Another wafer map feature is the hovering feature which is detailed in the [Nimble Wafer Map Hover Die HLD](features/hover.md).

 From a developer perspective, it's very important that the `nimble-wafer-map` component can be integrated with the MicroStrategy Custom plugin framework as this framework provides functionalities as follows:

 -   Tooltip when hovering any of the datapoints within the wafer map